Scroll down to view the guide.

 Placing onto the main body:

-Peel the paper layer off the double sided tape and align the angled face of the lower board with the angled face of the Main Body.
-Ensure that the flat face identified is also aligned with the face of the Main Body.
+Peel the release paper off the double sided tape and align the angled face of the lower board with the angled face of the Main Body.
+Ensure that the straight face identified is aligned with the face of the Main Body and that it does not overlap on to the Support Arms.

 Proceed to lower the lower Blue Support Board onto the Main Body, starting from the aligned edges.